 Copies of the ICC/NSSA 500 Standard can be ordered on the International Code Council (ICC) website, www.iccsafe.org or through your local book store.

-Applicant will complete Attachment F to certify that they are making a commitment to add a storm shelter to the project.
+Applicant will complete Attachment G to certify that they are making a commitment to add a storm shelter to the project.

 Documentation Requirements:

-Attachment F Amenities Certification – This Certification must be signed by the Applicant.
+Attachment Amenities Certification – This Certification must be signed by the Applicant.
 HOME Compliance Staff will monitor for this item on the initial compliance monitoring visit.
 Please have this certification available at the initial HOME compliance monitoring, as it may be requested by staff.
 OHFA’s Construction Inspector will also check for the promised amenities.
 Failure to provide the items as certified in the Application could result in a termination of the Written Agreement, de-obligation of the remaining funds, and repayment of funds already drawn down.

 6. Visitability – 5 points

-Applicants must commit to all three items in order to receive points by completing Attachment F. It is up to the applicant to follow all Section 504 requirements if applicable to the specific project.
+Applicants must commit to all three items in order to receive points by completing Attachment G. It is up to the applicant to follow all Section 504 requirements if applicable to the specific project.
+Visitability is the design approach for new housing such that anyone who uses a wheelchair or other mobility device should be able to visit.

 Accepted items: